jdrew1303/wdio-cucumber-snippet-reporter/README.md

 Following code shows the default wdio test runner configuration.
 Just add `'cucumber-snippet'` as reporter to the array.

+To make it work, the parameter value of: ignoreUndefinedDefinitions in cucumberOpts must be set to true.
 ```js
 // wdio.conf.js
 module.exports = {